morriscomia/NYC_Citibike_Challenge/README.md

 ### Checkout Times by Gender
 ![image](https://github.com/morriscomia/NYC_Citibike_Challenge/blob/main/IMAGES/Checkout%20Times%20by%20Gender.jpeg)
+-Figure 2 shows that the bulk of bike sharing usage is from males during the work week.
+The frequency of female usage is lower, but follows the same trends with most preferring short rides of about 8 minutes or less.
+There are still many, but significantly less, rides in the medium 10-20 minute range.

 ### Trips by Weekday for Each Hour
 ![image](https://github.com/morriscomia/NYC_Citibike_Challenge/blob/main/IMAGES/Trips%20(Weekday%20per%20Hour).jpeg)
+- This figure shows that the bike sharing service is not only used mostly during weekdays, but also shows peak hours are during 6 A.M. to 10 A.M. and 5 P.M. to 8 P.M., also known as the "rush hour" period.
+Figure 3 also shows moderate bike share usage on the weekends, mostly during the afternoon.
+This would be the time most people are going out to shops, visiting the city's park, seeing sights, and more.

 ### Trips by Gender (Weekday per Hour)
 ![image](https://github.com/morriscomia/NYC_Citibike_Challenge/blob/main/IMAGES/Trips%20by%20Gender%20(Weekday%20per%20Hour).jpeg)
+-This Figurevshows that the bulk of bike sharing usage is from males during the work week.
+Female usage is lower, but follows the same trends with most usage occurring during rush hour on weekdays.

 ### User Trips by Gender by Weekday
 ![image](https://github.com/morriscomia/NYC_Citibike_Challenge/blob/main/IMAGES/Trips%20by%20Gender%20and%20User%20Type%20(Weekday%20per%20Hour).jpeg)

+- This Figure shows that the bike sharing service is mostly used by males during the weekdays, and a little less so on the weekends.